dbt-labs/docs.getdbt.com/website/docs/reference/dbt-jinja-functions/log.md

 ---
 title: "log"
+sibebar_label: "About log function"
 id: "log"
-description: "Read this guide to understand the log Jinja function in dbt."
+description: "Learn more about the log Jinja function in dbt."
 ---

 __Args__: